Alfred P. Murrah Federal Building: Remnants and replacement

+The Alfred P. Murrah Federal Building being demolished on May 23, 1995, over a month after the incident.
+The bomb used in the attack was housed in a Ryder truck similar to the one visible in the lower left of the photograph.

 Several remnants of the building stand on the site of the Oklahoma City National Memorial.
 The plaza (on what was once its south side) has been incorporated into the memorial; the original flagpole is still in use.
 The east wall (within the building's footprint) is intact, as well as portions of the south wall.
 The underground parking garage survived the blast and is used today, but is guarded and closed to the public.

 Consideration was given to not replacing the Murrah Building and to renting office space for agencies affected.
 Ultimately, the General Services Administration broke ground on a replacement building in 2001 which was completed in 2003.
 The new 185,000-square-foot building was designed by Ross Barney Architects of Chicago, Illinois, with Carol Ross Barney as the lead designer.
 Constructed on a two-city-block site, one block north and west of the former site, the new building's design maximized sustainable design and workplace productivity initiatives.
 Security design was paramount to the Federal employees and its neighbors.
 Secure design was achieved based on the GSA's current standards for secure facilities including blast resistant glazing.
 Structural design resists progressive collapse.
 Building mass, glazing inside the courtyard, and bollards help to maintain a sense of openness and security.
 The art in architecture component of the building incorporates a water feature that acts as an additional security barrier.